King Charles III to visit Australia and Samoa as he recovers from cancer

 Charles' cancer diagnosis occurred at the same time that the Princess of Wales — one of the most popular royals — underwent abdominal surgery and later announced she, too, had cancer.
 Prince William took time off to support his wife and their young family.

-That left Queen Camilla, the king's sister, Princess Anne, and his younger brother, Prince Edward, to shoulder the load.
+That left Camilla, the king's sister, Princess Anne, and his youngest brother, Prince Edward, to shoulder the load.
 Princess Anne was briefly hospitalized last month after an accident thought to involve a horse left her with a concussion.

+Associated Press writer Rod McGuirk in Melbourne, Australia, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.